October 14, 2024

 • 12,000+ Public School Systems

-• 38,000+ Special Districts.
+• 38,000+ Special Districts

 Each of those entities operates independently (or mostly independently) of the others.
-Each has different rules and regulations, different schedules and timelines, different staff, and different budgets.
+Each has different rules and regulations, different procurement schedules and timelines, different staff, and different budgets.

 Combined, state and local entities employ nearly 20 million people.
 The 50 states combine to spend $1.92 trillion every year.
 Another $2.04 trillion is spent by local government entities annually.